Guidance on safety requirements for biocides: Safety information

 - for example, residual amount that may be transferred to food or drink

-To help you determine if your biocide requires a potable water rinse statement, consult:
+To help you determine if your biocide requires a potable water rinse statement, we recommend you consult the following resources:

 - US EPA's Safer Chemical Ingredients List

-Table 1 gives the maximum in-use concentrations permitted without a potable water rinse statement for biocides containing 1 of the single active ingredient categories.
+Table 1 gives the maximum in-use concentrations permitted in food premises without a potable water rinse statement for biocides containing 1 of the single active ingredient categories.
+These limits have been established by the Food and Nutrition Directorate.

-A potable water rinse statement is not required if the biocide's use is at or below the maximum in-use concentrations.
+A potable water rinse is not required as use of your biocide if the the concentrations are at or below the maximum in-use concentrations.
 A rinse statement is required for biocides that exceed these in-use concentrations, unless sufficient information has been included in the application to support its omission.

 Chemical substance | Maximum in-use concentrations permitted without a potable water rinse |